oppia/oppia-web-developer-docs/Mobile-development.md

 The following instructions, adapted by royshouvik@ from the [Chrome DevTools Docs](https://developer.chrome.com/devtools/docs/remote-debugging), explain how to do remote debugging on Android devices using Chrome.

+> **NOTE**
-**NOTE**: If you just want to view the website on a mobile device, without full fledged debugging, you can start the server as follows: `python -m scripts.start --disable_host_checking` and connect your mobile device to the same Wi-Fi network as your PC.
+> If you just want to view the website on a mobile device, without full fledged debugging, you can start the server as follows: `python -m scripts.start --disable_host_checking` and connect your mobile device to the same Wi-Fi network as your PC.
 Then, by going to 'http://<[local-ip-address-of-pc]>:8181' on your mobile will open the dev server on it.

 ## Remote Debugging on Android with Chrome